A step-by-step guide on how to travel from Bulgaria to Moldova via Romania and where to stop on the way

 - Take the overnight Soviet-style train from Chisinau to Bucharest.

-- From Chisinau, you can also take trains to Kiev, Moscow and St. Petersburg.
+- From Chisinau, you can also take trains to Kyiv, Moscow and St. Petersburg.

 If you’re flying out of Chisinau, Wizz Air has direct flights to several destinations, and Belavia flies directly to Minsk in Belarus.

-You might also like our suggested itinerary to Ukraine, Moldova & Transnistria: From Uzhhorod to Kiev which takes a route through Moldova.
+You might also like our suggested itinerary to Ukraine, Moldova & Transnistria: From Uzhhorod to Kyiv which takes a route through Moldova.

 If you’re a regular reader, you probably already know that we’re big fans of overland journeys and this itinerary from Varna to Chisinau provides a diverse itinerary that could be covered in as little as two weeks if you didn’t mind a few one-night stops.